Logan Thomas' Story

 Logan spent her first two years of life in and out of a hospital in Florida.
 She had many tests and surgeries to correct her diseased bowel.
 Her condition also required that she be fed 24/7 via a gastrostomy tube and a second central line for Total Parenteral Nutrition (TPN).
 TPN is a fluid mixture that can include a combination of sugar and carbohydrates, proteins, lipids, electrolytes and trace elements.
 Because TPN bypasses the stomach and liver, dependence upon it for a prolonged period of time can lead to liver damage or failure.

 "I finally had had enough, Rebecca said."
 I was not getting the answers I wanted for my daughter and I knew that something else had to be done."
-Through research online, Rebecca discovered The Nebraska Medical Center in Omaha, Neb. and its nationally recognized Intestinal Transplant Program.
+Through research online, Rebecca discovered Nebraska Medicine in Omaha, Neb. and its nationally recognized Intestinal Transplant Program.

 "I finally felt hope," Rebecca said.
 "I knew we had to go to Omaha."

-On March 25, 2007, Logan and her family arrived at The Nebraska Medical Center for an evaluation.
+On March 25, 2007, Logan and her family arrived at Nebraska Medicine for an evaluation.
 After two weeks there, Logan was listed for a small bowel transplant.
-"The transplant team at The Nebraska Medical Center went above and beyond," Rebecca explained.
-"When we left to return to Florida, I really felt that The Nebraska Medical Center would help Logan and that we had found the right place."
+"The transplant team at Nebraska Medicine went above and beyond," Rebecca explained.
+"When we left to return to Florida, I really felt that Nebraska Medicine would help Logan and that we had found the right place."

 In Florida, the Thomas family waited for the call that organs were available for Logan.
 On April 4, that call came.